Settlers of Catan 5th Ed. w/ $20 Walmart GC for $44 + free shipping

-Walmart offers The Settlers of Catan 5th Edition Board Game bundled with two $10 Walmart Gift Cards for $43.90 with free shipping.
-Assuming you'll spend the vouchers, that's a savings of $20 altogether.
-(For further reference, we saw the board game without the vouchers for $18 less in last month's mention.)
+Walmart again offers The Settlers of Catan 5th Edition Board Game bundled with two $10 Walmart Gift Cards for $43.94 with free shipping.
+Assuming you'll use the gift cards, that's tied with our mention from earlier in the week (since expired) and the lowest price we've seen.
+(It's $20 less than the best price we could find elsewhere.)
 It's designed for three to four players who don't mind putting their friendship in jeopardy.

+Orders placed with free shipping by 2 pm local time today (December 20) are expected to arrive in time for Christmas.

 Find the best providers, plans and deals, learn what you need to know to build your web presence and optimize your site.
 Use our comparison tools and speed test, get support in our forums and much more.Learn more!